microsoft/BotFramework-WebChat/HOOKS.md

 useTextBoxSubmit(): (setFocus: boolean) => void
 ```

 This function will send the text box value as a message to the bot.
-In addition to the original `useSubmitSendBox` hook, this function will also scroll to bottom and optionally, set focus to the send box.
+In addition to the original `useSubmitSendBox` hook, this function will also scroll to bottom and, optionally, set focus to the send box.

-The focus is useful for phone scenario, where virtual keyboard will only be shown when a text box is focused.
+The focus is useful for a phone scenario, where the virtual keyboard will only be shown when a text box is focused.

 ### `useTextBoxValue`